chrisvfritz/prerender-spa-plugin/README.md

         maxAttempts: 10,

         // Prevent PhantomJS from navigating away from the URL passed to it
-        // and prevent from loading embedded <iframes>, which are not ideal
+        // and prevent loading embedded iframes (e.g. Disqus and Soundcloud
-        // for SEO and may introduce JS errors (Disqus, Soundcloud, etc embeds)
+        // embeds), which are not ideal for SEO and may introduce JS errors.
         navigationLocked: true,

         // The options below expose configuration options for PhantomJS,